thaiminh2022/KitchenChaos2D/README.md

 I originally use signal as it was more conventional for Godot, however CodeMonkey later use EventHandler in an interface, which sinal can't so I switched back to EventHandler. </br>

 >**Warning** </br>
-> If you are planning to use EventHandler, you **HAVE TO** unsubcribe before the object go out of scope.
-Most common way is in the _ExitTree method.
+> If you are using a static event, you **HAVE TO** unsubcribe before the object goes out of scope.
+Most common way is do it in the _ExitTree override method. </br>
+> Another good option is to have a ResetScript that does that automaticly everytime before you enter the game scene.

 ### In-script counter vs Timer node